tinglesoftware/eventbus/README.md

 ## Issues &amp; Comments

 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!

-## License

-The code is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.
-Refer to the [LICENSE](./LICENSE) file for more information.